European crane fly (T. paludosa)

 Research indicates larvae are not affected by endophytic fungi common in some varieties of perennial ryegrass, fine fescue, and tall fescue.
 Research in the PNW has indicated limited efficacy of beneficial nematodes (55% reduction in larvae at best).
 Applied biological controls in general have not been shown to be effective on this pest, although birds and mammals such as raccoons and skunks may be highly effective.

 - beneficial nematodes-Nematodes may only achieve 50% control, but this may be an acceptable level of control in some situations.
 Read label carefully for application procedures, timing and appropriate soil temperatures for best efficacy.

 Do not permit children or pets on the treated turfgrass until it has been watered to wash the insecticide into the turf and the grass is completely dry.
 Most insecticides are toxic to bees exposed to direct treatment or to residues on blooming weeds/ flowers in lawns: mow and remove clippings prior to applying insecticides.

-- azadirachtin-Some formulations are OMRI-listed for organic use.
+- azadirachtin (as a mix with other active ingredients)-Some formulations OMRI-listed for organic use.

-- plant essential oils (peppermint, rosemary, etc.)-Some formulations are OMRI-listed for organic use.
+- plant essential oils (cedarwood, clove, mint, rosemary, etc.)-Some formulations are OMRI-listed for organic use.